dianacvetkovic/CEP146-Group_Project_2/research-notes.md

   - "In Albania, even Diella will be corrupted.”

-Coles Reasearch notes

-Research Notes — AI in Government: Albania’s AI Minister “Diella”
+# Coles Research Notes — AI in Government: Albania’s AI Minister “Diella”
-1. Overview of the Topic
+## 1. Overview of the Topic

-Albania recently became the first country in the world to appoint an AI-generated “minister”, named Diella, to oversee public procurement and anti-corruption efforts.
+- Albania recently became the first country in the world to appoint an AI-generated “minister”, named Diella, to oversee public procurement and anti-corruption efforts.
-This move created global attention and debate about whether AI should hold government roles and what this means for democratic governance.
+- This move created global attention and debate about whether AI should hold government roles and what this means for democratic governance.

-2. What is Diella?
+## 2. What is Diella?

-Diella is a government-deployed AI system used to manage and evaluate public tenders and procurement decisions.
+- Diella is a government-deployed AI system used to manage and evaluate public tenders and procurement decisions.

-Initially released as part of Albania’s digital governance platform, it was later elevated to a minister-level position with authority over reviewing procurement bids.
+- Initially released as part of Albania’s digital governance platform, it was later elevated to a minister-level position with authority over reviewing procurement bids.

-Key functions:
+### Key functions:

-Process procurement applications
+- Process procurement applications

-Evaluate compliance with regulations
+- Evaluate compliance with regulations

-Flag corruption risks
+- Flag corruption risks

-Generate recommendations for final tender decisions
+- Generate recommendations for final tender decisions

-Source:
+#### Source:
 Euronews.
 “Albania appoints world’s first AI government minister to root out corruption.” https://www.euronews.com/next/2025/09/12/albania-appoints-worlds-first-ai-government-minister-to-root-out-corruption

-3. Why the Albanian Government Created an AI Minister (Pros) 3.1 Anti-Corruption Strategy
+## 3. Why the Albanian Government Created an AI Minister (Pros)
+### 3.1 Anti-Corruption Strategy

-The Albanian government claims Diella will reduce corruption by:
+#### The Albanian government claims Diella will reduce corruption by:

-Removing human discretion and influence
+- Removing human discretion and influence

-Applying rules consistently
+- Applying rules consistently

-Reducing opportunities for bribery or favoritism
+- Reducing opportunities for bribery or favoritism

-Source:
+ #### Source:
-The Guardian.
+- The Guardian.
 “Albania puts AI-created ‘minister’ in charge of public procurement.” https://www.theguardian.com/world/2025/sep/11/albania-diella-ai-minister-public-procurement

-3.2 Transparency & Consistency
+### 3.2 Transparency & Consistency

-AI systems can log decision-making steps, apply regulations uniformly, and operate at scale without fatigue.
+- AI systems can log decision-making steps, apply regulations uniformly, and operate at scale without fatigue.

-Source:
+#### Source:
 Al Jazeera.
 “Albania appoints AI bot ‘minister’ to fight corruption in world first.”

-3.3 Efficiency & Modernization
+### 3.3 Efficiency & Modernization

-By digitizing procurement and automating evaluation, the government argues Diella speeds up:
+#### By digitizing procurement and automating evaluation, the government argues Diella speeds up:

-Bureaucratic processes
+- Bureaucratic processes

-Document checking
+- Document checking

-Compliance reviews
+- Compliance reviews

-Source:
+#### Source:
 Time Magazine.
 “The World’s First AI-Powered Minister Tests the Future of Government.” https://time.com/7324934/albania-ai-minister-diella/

-3.4 International Signaling (EU Integration)
+### 3.4 International Signaling (EU Integration)

-Albania is seeking EU membership.
+- Albania is seeking EU membership.
 Implementing advanced digital governance tools is positioned as evidence of “serious modernization” and improved oversight.

-Source:
+#### Source:
 Semafor.
 “Albania appoints first AI minister to oversee public procurement.” https://www.semafor.com/article/09/12/2025/albania-appoints-first-ai-minister-to-oversee-public-procurement

-4. Public Concerns and Criticisms (Cons)
+## 4. Public Concerns and Criticisms (Cons)
-4.1 Legal and Constitutional Issues
+### 4.1 Legal and Constitutional Issues

-Opponents argue:
+#### Opponents argue:

-Ministers must be human under Albanian law
+- Ministers must be human under Albanian law

-An AI cannot be legally accountable
+- An AI cannot be legally accountable

-No clear constitutional mechanism exists for disciplining or removing an AI minister
+- No clear constitutional mechanism exists for disciplining or removing an AI minister

-Source:
+#### Source:
 The AI Track.
 “Albania’s AI Minister Raises Legal Concerns.” https://theaitrack.com/albania-ai-minister-diella-corruption/?utm_source=chatgpt.com

-4.2 Lack of Accountability
+### 4.2 Lack of Accountability

-Key concerns:
+#### Key concerns:

-If Diella makes a harmful or biased decision, who is responsible?
+- If Diella makes a harmful or biased decision, who is responsible?

-AI systems cannot be prosecuted, impeached, or ethically interrogated
+- AI systems cannot be prosecuted, impeached, or ethically interrogated

-Source:
+#### Source:
 Times of India (Trending).
 Coverage of accountability concerns surrounding Diella. https://timesofindia.indiatimes.com/world/europe/who-is-diella-albania-appoints-worlds-first-ai-minister-public-tenders-to-be-100-corruption-free/articleshow/123852634.cms?utm_source=chatgpt.com

-4.3 Opacity of AI Models
+### 4.3 Opacity of AI Models

-Critics warn that replacing human corruption with algorithmic opacity might simply hide corruption:
+#### Critics warn that replacing human corruption with algorithmic opacity might simply hide corruption:

-Harder to audit
+- Harder to audit

-Vulnerable to unseen manipulation
+- Vulnerable to unseen manipulation

-Biased training data could skew decisions
+- Biased training data could skew decisions

-Source:
+#### Source:
 MediaNama.
 “Analysis: Risks of AI-generated ministers in government roles.” https://www.medianama.com/2025/09/223-albania-ai-generated-minister-ai-governance/?utm_source=chatgpt.com

-4.4 Ethical & Democratic Issues
+### 4.4 Ethical & Democratic Issues

-Scholars argue:
+#### Scholars argue:

-Governance requires human ethical judgment
+- Governance requires human ethical judgment

-AI lacks moral agency
+- AI lacks moral agency

-Democratic legitimacy is undermined when non-human entities make public decisions
+- Democratic legitimacy is undermined when non-human entities make public decisions

-Sources:
+#### Sources:
-• “Public Opinion and the Rise of Digital Minds: Perceived Risk, Trust, and Regulation Support.”
+- “Public Opinion and the Rise of Digital Minds: Perceived Risk, Trust, and Regulation Support.”
 (AIMS Survey) — Academic research on public trust in AI. https://arxiv.org/abs/2504.21849
-• “Democratizing AI Governance: Balancing Expertise and Public Participation.” — Argues that meaningful governance requires human oversight. https://arxiv.org/html/2502.08651v1
+- “Democratizing AI Governance: Balancing Expertise and Public Participation.” — Argues that meaningful governance requires human oversight. https://arxiv.org/html/2502.08651v1

-5. Bigger Picture: AI Governance Implications
+## 5. Bigger Picture: AI Governance Implications
-5.1 Shift Toward Algorithmic Bureaucracy
+### 5.1 Shift Toward Algorithmic Bureaucracy

-Diella represents a trend toward automated decision-making in:
+#### Diella represents a trend toward automated decision-making in:

-Public policy
+- Public policy

-Resource allocation
+- Resource allocation

-Compliance enforcement
+- Compliance enforcement

-5.2 Potential Benefits
+### 5.2 Potential Benefits

-More consistent rule application
+- More consistent rule application

-Less subjective bias
+- Less subjective bias

-Faster processing of large datasets
+- Faster processing of large datasets

-5.3 Potential Risks
+### 5.3 Potential Risks

-“Black box” decision processes
+- “Black box” decision processes

-Reduced democratic accountability
+- Reduced democratic accountability

-Unequal access if the system embeds biased rules
+- Unequal access if the system embeds biased rules

-Overreliance on technology in politically sensitive roles
+- Overreliance on technology in politically sensitive roles

-Source:
+#### Source:
 “The Illusion of Rights-Based AI Regulation.”
 (2025) — Critical analysis of assuming AI regulation is automatically beneficial. https://www.researchgate.net/publication/389714506_The_Illusion_of_Rights_based_AI_Regulation

-6. Why This Topic Matters for an AI Class Project
+## 6. Why This Topic Matters for an AI Class Project

-This case blends:
+### This case blends:

-Technical concerns (AI transparency, bias, auditability)
+- Technical concerns (AI transparency, bias, auditability)

-Ethical questions (who should make public decisions?)
+- Ethical questions (who should make public decisions?)

-Political debates (democracy vs automation)
+- Political debates (democracy vs automation)

-Policy innovation (AI as a governance tool)
+- Policy innovation (AI as a governance tool)

-It offers a “sci-fi becoming reality” moment that is perfect for a concise 3-minute video presentation.
+- It offers a “sci-fi becoming reality” moment that is perfect for a concise 3-minute video presentation.

-7. Possible Discussion Questions for Group Video
+## 7. Possible Discussion Questions for Group Video

-Choose one:
+### Choose one:

-Should AI systems ever hold formal government positions, or should their role be limited to advisory functions?
+- Should AI systems ever hold formal government positions, or should their role be limited to advisory functions?

-If AI makes a government decision that harms citizens, who should be responsible?
+- If AI makes a government decision that harms citizens, who should be responsible?

-Does an AI minister make government more transparent or less transparent?
+- Does an AI minister make government more transparent or less transparent?

-How can democratic systems maintain accountability when decision-making becomes automated?
+- How can democratic systems maintain accountability when decision-making becomes automated?